chenbin234/EDA491_Network-security/Exam_preparation/05 DoS & DDoS attacks.md

 - The attacker sends a large number of SYN packets to the target server, but never finishes the TCP three way handshake
 - The target server allocates some resources (memory and state table) and return a [SYN, ACK] message for each SYN message, It may exhaust the server’s internal resources to handle legitimate connection requests

+**Mention three different ways to, at least to some extent, protect a system against these attacks.**

+1. SYN-cookies where the server does not have to keep state.
+2. Variable time-out: decrease waiting time when needed.
+3. Allocate micro-records and do most of the work when connection completed.
+4. Firewalls can be configured to limit the number of incoming SYN packets per second from a single source IP address
+5. IDS/IPS solutions can detect and block suspicious traffic patterns indicative of SYN flooding attacks.

 **Why SYN cookies offer protection to the system?**

 - By using SYN cookies, the server does not need to maintain a state table or allocate resources for each request before the handshake is completed.